4-H County Ambassador Team

 - Learn: Improve your own leadership abilities.
 Attend the 4-H State Leadership Conference (typically July or August at a UC campus); financial support provided by the Sonoma County 4–H Council.
 Attend other regional or state 4-H conferences, like the Youth Summit.

-- Adhere to team commitments, developed by and agreed-to by the entire 4-H All Star Ambassador team at the beginning of the term.
+- Adhere to team commitments, developed by and agreed-to by the entire 4-H County Ambassador team at the beginning of the term.

-- Attend at least 80% of regularly planned 4-H All Star Ambassador team meetings.
+- Attend at least 80% of regularly planned 4-H County Ambassador team meetings.

 - Required participation:

-- Plan and implement 4-H Achievement Night (date set by the ASA team: October TBA, 2020)
+- Plan and implement 4-H Achievement Night in October

 - Coordinate at least one team service project; and participate in at least two other team service projects